Lourensoli4/doggy/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Stack:
+- ReactJS
 - TypeScript
-- ReactJS
 - TailwindCSS

 Please note that 'react-scripts' have been changed to 'craco' to override the PostCSS configuration natively to accommodate TailwindCSS.

 ## Prerequisites

-1. Node.js and Node Package Manager (npm) - Refer to [this guide](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
+1. Node.js and Node Package Manager (npm) - Refer to [this guide](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) to install.

 ## How to Get Started